 9. Yuru Kabgyat Festival

 This festival is held in Lamayuru Monastery for two days in the month of July.
-The festival is noted as not only people from India but also from China, Japan, and Bhutan participate in it.
+The festival is noted as not only people from India, but also from China, Japan, and Bhutan participating in it.
 It is dedicated to Yama, the Lord of Death, and Padmasambhava, the second Buddha and the God of Wealth.